Chiark-Collective/Pointcept/report/main.typ

   gap: 1em,
 ) <allmetrics>

-As expected, the very simple library experiment demonstrates the strongest metrics across the board.
+As expected, the very simple library experiment demonstrates the highest metrics across the board.
 For the experiments with actual sites, the model with Park Row and Maritime Museum performs the strongest.
 This does not necessarily entail that the model is better for general use than the one trained on Brass Foundry and the ROG sites;
-the increased complexity and variety within the ROG sites compared to Park Row/Maritime Museum means that the testing scenes in those sites are less similar to the training and evaluation scenes.
+the increased complexity and variety within the ROG sites compared to Park Row/Maritime Museum means that the test scenes will be more geometrically distinct from the training and evaluation scenes.
+The different complexities between the test scenes in these experiments mean that direct comparisons between performance metrics are less meaningful.

 We note that the metrics for the library augmented scene are broadly similar to the Park Row/Maritime Museum control sample, but with a significantly lower balanced accuracy, suggesting that the model trained with library augmentation has slightly more bias